-Organizing campus placement camps used to initiate with pre-placement presentations and interactions and lasted for several days; albeit, those days are gone.
-With shortening attention spans and time becoming the most valuable currency, pre-placement engagement requires businesses to adopt uniquely creative approaches to encourage potential talent to understand their work culture and role.
+Organizing campus placement drives included pre-placement presentations and interactions lasting several days; albeit, those days are gone.
+With reduced attention spans and time becoming the most valuable currency, pre-placement engagement requires businesses to adopt uniquely creative approaches to encourage potential talent to understand their work culture and role.

 Organizations need to grab the attention of millennials who are often distracted in today’s digital era.
 With targeted social media strategies centered on the company’s culture, employee stories, perks, testimonials and success stories, organizations can pique candidates’ curiosity about the brand.
 The traditional engagement approach aligns the candidate’s ambition with the company’s vision.

 Organizations using innovative campus recruitment strategies such as hackathons, ideathons, and other interactive mediums experience a significant improvement in the onboarding rate.
 Hackathons and other engagement contests are among the most convenient ways to identify the best candidates and build a talent pool.
-Such activities ascertain whether the candidate is both theoretically and practically sound.
-Virtual campus engagement tools enable organizations to expand their digital footprints and increase brand awareness synchronously across multiple campuses.
+Such activities ascertain if the candidate is both theoretically and practically the right fit for the role and the organization.
+Virtual campus engagement tools enable organizations to expand their digital footprints and increase brand awareness synchronously across a vast talent pool.

-Online screening assessments, coupled with proctoring technologies, can increase onboarding at a staggering rate.
+Online screening assessments, coupled with proctoring technologies, can improve onboarding at an astonishing rate.
 The two main challenges with screening tests are deciding which type of content to include in the assessment and coordinating its execution.

 Deciding what to assess

-Screening assessments are accurate predictors of on-job performance and cultural fitment.
+Screening assessments are accurate predictors of on-the-job performance and culture fitment.
 With the advent of modern screening assessments and tools comes the convenience of analyzing data and predicting hiring outcomes.
-Many companies utilize AI-backed predictive analytics to evaluate students’ cognitive skills, personalities and skills.
+Many companies utilize AI-backed predictive analytics to evaluate students’ aptitude, personalities and behavior.
 Assessments that holistically measure critical aspects of potential candidates are useful in giving impetus to the hiring process – cognitive, behavioral, and domain-specific tests, to name a few.
 Auto-graded tests can be introduced to simplify the problem of benchmarking and cutoffs.

 Organizations grapple with coordination issues when conducting screening assessments.
-The struggle of finding good time slots and coordinating with campuses is real.
-Such execution and coordination challenges in the screening stage can be best addressed through online proctored assessments.
-Remote proctoring involves employing manual or AI-based invigilation technologies to ensure smooth facilitation of assessments online, from any location and keep students from indulging in unfair practices.
-Organizations can utilize this technology to conduct students’ screening from a place of their choice without deploying extra resources.
-Moreover, students can take a remotely proctored test at their convenience.
-Web proctoring eliminates the need for depending on large-scale physical centers for delivering assessments and ensuring coordination among administrative teams.
+It is best to address such challenges through online proctored assessments.
+Remote proctoring involves employing human or AI-based invigilation technologies to ensure smooth facilitation of assessments online, free from unfair practices.
+Organizations can utilize this technology to conduct candidate screening from a place of their choice without deploying extra resources.
+Moreover, web proctoring eliminates the need for depending on large-scale physical centers for delivering assessments and ensuring coordination among administrative teams.